Zydus Lifesciences to launch Phase 2 Parkinson’s disease trial of ZYIL1

 Clinical Study and Research Background:

 ZYIL1’s high potency in suppressing inflammation caused by NLRP3 inflammasome activation was established in various pre-clinical models.
 The Phase 2 study aims to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics of ZYIL1 in Parkinson’s patients.
-Zydus has previously demonstrated ZYIL1’s efficacy in treating Cryopyrin Associated Periodic Syndrome (CAPS) and has been granted ‘Orphan Drug Designation’ by the US FDA for this purpose.
+Zydus has previously demonstrated ZYIL1’s efficacy in treating Cryopyrin Associated Periodic Syndrome (CAPS) and has been granted ‘Orphan Drug Designation’ by the for this purpose.

 Additional Research Initiatives: